-The limitation of the RIS models used in \cite{guo2020weighted,di2020hybrid,huang2019reconfigurable,wu2019intelligent,wu2019beamforming,zheng2021double,bansal2021rate,feng2022waveform,zhao2021irs,liu2022joint,xu2020resource,gopi2020intelligent,abeywickrama2020intelligent,cai2020practical,li2021intelligent,ozdogan2019intelligent,tang2020wireless,shen2021,nerini2021reconfigurable,li2022reconfigurable} is that incident signals can only be reflected to one side of the RIS, which means both the transmitter and the receiver should be deployed in the same side of the RIS and thus half-space is out of the coverage of the RIS.
+The limitation of the abovementioned RIS models in \cite{guo2020weighted,di2020hybrid,huang2019reconfigurable,wu2019intelligent,wu2019beamforming,zheng2021double,bansal2021rate,feng2022waveform,zhao2021irs,liu2022joint,xu2020resource,gopi2020intelligent,abeywickrama2020intelligent,li2021intelligent,ozdogan2019intelligent,tang2020wireless,shen2021,nerini2021reconfigurable,li2022reconfigurable} is that incident signals can only be reflected to one side of RIS due to the uniform antenna array arrangement, such that half-space is out of the coverage of RIS.
 To address this issue, the concept of simultaneously transmitting and reflecting RIS (STAR-RIS) \cite{xu2021star} or intelligent omni-surface (IOS) \cite{zhang2022intelligent} has been introduced recently.
-The STAR-RIS is a dual-functional device enabling signal manipulations of both reflection and transmission, that is supporting the hybrid reflective and transmissive mode, to achieve full-space coverage.
-However, there are two limitations of the model utilized in \cite{xu2021star,zhang2022intelligent}: \textit{i)} The STAR-RIS is lack of physical meaning. \textit{ii)} The STAR-RIS is only an application of group-connected reconfigurable impedance network \cite{shen2021} as illustrated in Fig. \ref{fig:RIS_tree}, while different architectures of BD-RIS supporting the hybrid mode have not been investigated.

-To fill in the research blanks of BD-RIS under the hybrid mode, in our recent work \cite{li2022}, we analyze and propose a general BD-RIS model unifying reflective/transmissive/hybrid modes and single/fully/group-connected architectures.
+STAR-RIS is a dual-functional device enabling signal manipulations of both reflection and transmission, i.e., supporting the hybrid mode as illustrated in Fig. \ref{fig:RIS_tree}, to achieve full-space coverage.
+However, STAR-RIS \cite{xu2021star,zhang2022intelligent} is a special case of back to back placed antenna arrays connected to group-connected reconfigurable impedance network, while different architectures of BD-RIS supporting the hybrid mode have not been investigated.
+This motivates our recent work \cite{li2022}, where a general BD-RIS model unifying reflective/transmissive/hybrid modes and single/group/fully-connected architectures is proposed and analyzed.
 Specifically, we first show that STAR-RIS is a specific application of group-connected reconfigurable impedance network with group size equal to 2.
-Then we go beyond STAR-RIS and create a novel branch, also belonging to BD-RIS supporting the hybrid model, but with more general group/fully-connected architectures, as shown in Fig. \ref{fig:RIS_tree}.
-Results show that the proposed architectures can always achieve better performance than STAR-RIS regardless of channel fading conditions.
+Then we go beyond STAR-RIS and propose BD-RIS with hybrid mode and more general group/fully-connected architectures, which achieve better performance than STAR-RIS, as shown in Fig. \ref{fig:RIS_tree}.

-To further enhance RIS performance, in this work, we propose a novel multi-sector BD-RIS, which is shown as a branch of BD-RIS in Fig. \ref{fig:RIS_tree}, to provide pronounced performance gains while realizing full-space communications.
-More specifically, we have the following contributions.